Iretha/design-patterns/src/com/smdev/gof/creational/creational.md

 * Prototype (GoF)
 * Singleton (GoF)
 * Object Pool (TODO)

+**Consider applying creational patterns when:**
+- A set of related objects / families is designed to be used together or the system should be independent of how its objects and products are created (Abstract Factory)
+- You need to ensure that there is only one state of the object, you have many optional constructor args or you want to create an immutable object (Builder)
+- The subclass should decide which concrete class it should use (Factory Method)
+- When creating a new object is an expensive operation (Prototype)
+- When you want to have only one entry point to something and to coordinate actions across the system.
+(Singleton)

 ### Abstract Factory aka "Factory of Factories"
 * Designed to create families of objects without specifying their concrete classes